webauthz/handbook/README.md

 The `error`, `error_description`, and `error_uri` attributes MAY be included as described in [RFC 6750](https://tools.ietf.org/html/rfc6750).

-Here is an example response:
+Here is an example response from an application:

 ```
 401 Unauthorized